f-leoni/lyrics2/README.md

 # FEATURES LIST
 ## TODO:
-* (feature) Ordering and pagination for favorites page
+* (feature) Search, pagination and ordering for favorites page
-* (fix) Create an id independent from what service has been used to find lyric (at the moment the numeric ID is used)
+* (fix) Create an id (hash?) independent from which service has been used to find lyric (at the moment the numeric ID is used, which is specific for each service)
 * ...

 ## DONE